Fresnes-sur-Marne

-Fresnes-sur-Marne (/fr/, literally Fresnes on Marne) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
+Fresnes-sur-Marne (/fr/; 'Fresnes-on-Marne') is a commune in the Seine-et-Marne department in the Île-de-France region in northern France.

 History

 The Château de Fresnes was located here.
 On 12 January 1641 it was purchased by Henri de Guénégaud, who had the noted French architect François Mansart design and construct a chapel around 1644 to 1650.
 The château and chapel were demolished in 1828–1830.

 Demographics

-Inhabitants of Fresnes-sur-Marne are called Fresnois.
+Inhabitants of Fresnes-sur-Marne are called Fresnois (masculine) and Fresnoises (feminine).